-The Council is proposing to introduce a programme of work to actively manage mangroves in areas where they are negatively impacting on flooding, drainage and amenity values.
+Consequently, the Council has decided to introduce a programme of work to actively manage mangroves in areas where they are negatively impacting on flooding, drainage and amenity values.
 To this end, changes have recently been made to the Regional Coastal Plan to allow resource consent to be obtained for removal of mangroves under certain conditions.

 The Council is now considering options that would enable community-led initiatives to fund the removal of mangroves.
 These options may include Regional Council support for resource consent, rates funded removal of specific areas of mangroves, or applications to the Council's Environment Fund to pay for such work.
 It is anticipated that a call for expressions of interest from community groups interested in partnering with the Council in this project be made.
-A process including assessment of the impacts of any mangrove removals would be undertaken.
-It is expected that communities would pay for the physical removal of mangroves in their area.
+A process including assessment of the impacts of any mangrove removals will be undertaken.
+It is expected that communities will pay for the physical removal of mangroves in their area.

-It is proposed that \$135,000 (including GST) be included in the 2010-2011 financial year to fund resource consent applications and the other work required to implement mangrove removal and sediment management projects including impact assessments and community liaison.
+\$135,000 (including GST) has been included in the 2010-2011 financial year to fund resource consent applications and the other work required to implement mangrove removal and sediment management projects including impact assessments and community liaison.
+N.B.
+GST will increase from 12.5% to 15% on 1 October 2010.